Weighing Traditional Marketing vs Digital Marketing

 Traditional marketing doesn’t directly rely on a computer to send, receive, or share content.

-Examples: flyers, TV and radio ads, magazine and newspaper ads, billboards, samples, posters, trade show booths, swag, storefront signs, jingles, and brochures.
+Examples: flyers, TV and radio ads, magazine and newspaper ads, billboards, samples, custom posters, trade show booths, swag, storefront signs, jingles, and brochures.

 Digital marketing includes websites, social media posts, blogs, Google AdWords, email, texts, mobile apps, and more.